 Through unified customer databases, Acquia CDP provides brands a reliable central source of customer data that can be leveraged for multichannel campaigns, including email, SMS, push notifications and even offline channels and events.
 For example, athletic apparel brand lululemon used a CDP to unify millions of data points across web, wearable devices and in-store events to understand individual customer preferences.

 Tackling Apple’s New Privacy Policies with Data Transparency

-We can expect that email open data will become less reliable or even meaningless for Apple Mail users, signalling the potential demise of open rate as a legitimate metric if other operators follow suit.
-Marketers should look to other more robust metrics such as click rates, conversions and purchases to measure the performance of campaigns and consider using ‘hold-outs’ or control cells to better track program and channel attribution.
+We can expect email open data to become less reliable or even meaningless for Apple Mail users, signaling the potential demise of open rate as a legitimate metric if other operators follow suit.
+Marketers should look to more robust metrics such as click rates, conversions, and purchases to measure the performance of campaigns and consider using "hold-outs" or control cells to better track program and channel attribution.
 Acquia CDP customers have a head start in this with access to a reliable central source of online and offline customer data and tools to easily report on campaign attribution and track customer cohorts over time.

 Email marketers will also need to re-think automated journey flows and deliverability management now that excluding non-openers won’t be a reliable way of ensuring an engaged audience.
 Additionally, tactics such as re-sends to non-openers and relying on open rate as a measure in A/B testing will no longer be effective.

 This will allow Apple users to create an email alias to disguise their real email addresses when signing up for newsletters or creating an account on a website or app.